ZayanShamz/todo-list-react.js/README.md

-# Simple Todo Adder using React
+# Simple Todo List using React